HannahHealyQCA/1701QCA-Assessment2/index.md

 *make.techwillsaveus.com/microbit/activities/animated-microbook*

 ![Image](relatedproject5.jpg)
+(This is an image of the animated mircobit book that visualises a story.)

 This microbit project uses the microbit pins and copper tape circuits to illustrate a short story using the LEDs on the microbit.
 This project is related to mine as it follows my design intent to visually depict a story.
 It also includes a book like my project and it utilises the same technology/equipment of the microbit that I will also be using.
 This project has expanded my knowledge of different ways you can trigger action and alternatives to touch sensors,